CaveeJohnson/wardrobe/README.md

 * Drag the folder into ```garrysmod/addons```.
 * Edit ```garrysmod/addons/wardrobe/wardrobe_config.lua``` to your own liking.
 * Restart the server.

-## Support
-This addon will be updated to work for every Garry's Mod update.
-If you have any issues or feedback, feel free to open a support ticket.

 ## For developers
 Visit [this page](http://hexahedron.pw/wardrobe.html) for a rundown on what is avaiable in each state.